WP Rocket Settings – Ultimate Guide to Website Speed

 WP Rocket is a powerful and popular WordPress cache plugin.
 It’s been around for over a decade and boasts an active installation of over 4 million sites.

-For most WordPress sites, these WP Rocket settings should work and help improve performance, speed, and user experience, as well as fix many errors in the PageSpeed Insights tool.
+For most WordPress sites, these WP Rocket settings should work to improve performance, speed, and user experience, and fix many errors in the PageSpeed Insights tool.

-If you encounter any issues while implementing this advice on this page, don’t hesitate to reach out to the help guide found on this page.
+If you encounter any issues while implementing the advice on this page, don’t hesitate to reach out to the help guide.